chainwikinet/wikijs-yam-content/Yam-Treasury.md

 # Why Does the Treasury use yUSD?

 The treasury uses yUSD (yyCRV) as it’s reserve asset because it is a stable asset with high yield.
 Using a stable asset (as opposed to ETH for example) allows the treasury to both maintain its value over time as well as grow consistently through high yield.

+# MaxSlippage Limit

+To mitigate excess market impact of a treasury purchase during rebase, there is a cap on the amount of slippage the protocol will create with its sale, currently set to 10%.

+It should be noted that if there is excess YAM in the treasury due to a rebase hitting MaxSlippage on a previous rebase, the treasury will sell YAM up to the MaxSlippage amount, which may be more than it would have minted.

 # Gitcoin Deposits